The Crossing (Miller novel)

 The Crossing is the seventh novel by English novelist Andrew Miller published in 2015 by Sceptre, an imprint by Hodder & Stoughton.
 It was recommended by the Financial Times as being one of the best books in 2015.

 Plot

 Maud is a biology student at Bristol University where she is an active member of the university sailing club.
 While working on a yacht in a dry dock she falls and is rushed to hospital by air ambulance.
-Meanwhile, Tim, a wealthy fellow student and guitarist (with and original Lacôte) sees her fall and visits her at the hospital.
+Meanwhile, Tim, a wealthy fellow student and guitarist (with an original Lacôte) sees her fall and visits her at the hospital.
 They marry and have a child Zoe, and then buy a Nicholson 32, a 32-foot ocean-going yacht called Lodestar.
 Tragedy then strikes and Maud single-handedly sets off across the Atlantic and encounters a violent storm.